gammasoft71/Examples_CSharp/System.Windows.Forms/README.md

 ## Containers

 * **FlowLayoutPanel** represents a panel that dynamically lays out its contents horizontally or vertically.
-* [Form](./Form/README.md) represents a window or dialog box that makes up an application's user interfa
+* [Form](./Form/README.md) represents a window or dialog box that makes up an application's user interface.
 * [GroupBox](./GroupBox/README.md) represents a Windows control that displays a frame around a group of controls with an optional caption.
 * [Panel](./Panel/README.md) used to group collections of controls.
 * **SplitContainer** represents a control consisting of a movable bar that divides a container's display area into two resizable panels.